mikelangelo-project/scotty-workload-csdc/README.md

 [![N|Solid](https://www.gwdg.de/GWDG-Theme-1.0-SNAPSHOT/images/gwdg_logo.svg)](https://nodesource.com/products/nsolid)

 ## Overview
-[Cloudsuite] is a benchmark suite for cloud service and this implementation let you run a [Data Caching] benchmar kon multiple server using overlay network on docker swarm.
+[Cloudsuite] is a benchmark suite for cloud service.
+By using this implementation you can run a [Data Caching] benchmar kon multiple server using overlay network on docker swarm.

-## Requirements
+## Prerequisites
   - At least 3 Worker/Host (One Key Value Store Host, One Swarm Manager Host, One Swarm Client Host)
   - All hosts must be access to the internet

-This text you see here is *actually* written in Markdown!
-To get a feel for Markdown's syntax, type some text into the left window and watch the results in the right.

-# Benchmark
+## Running The Test
 In order to conduct a benchmark first you need to setup docker and primary setup.

 ### Setup Docker Hosts